College of Science and Health > Academics > Mathematical Sciences > Undergraduate

 The Mathematical Sciences degree program offers seven areas of concentration:

 Students choosing to major in the Mathematical Sciences can choose to pursue either a Bachelor of Arts (BA) or a Bachelor of Science (BS).
 The Bachelor of Science degree requires students to complete an additional 16 quarter-hours of coursework in the natural or computer sciences.

-In the Spring of their junior year, undergraduate Mathematical Science majors can apply to enter one of our combined degree programs.
-These programs enable students to complete both a Bachelor's degree and a Master's degree in a total of about five years.
+Undergraduate Mathematical Science majors can apply to enter one of our combined bachelor’s + master’s degree programs by the Spring of their junior year.
+These programs enable students to complete both a bachelor's degree and a master's degree in as few as five years.

-A minor in Mathematics or Statistics can be a fitting complement to a variety of degree programs throughout the university.
+A minor in Mathematics, Statistics, or Discrete Mathematics can be a fitting complement to a variety of degree programs throughout the university.